 The grounds of the school are excellent, giving lots of space and opportunities for creative play, sports, exploration, special reading areas and adventure.
-There's a new outdoor gym arriving in August!
-We have been awarded the Active Mark for exceptional PE, International School awards from the British Council, the Rights Respecting School award through the United Nations and won Hampshire competitions in girl's football, rounders and other sports.
-We have competed nationally in motor racing and trampolining!
-During 2015, we had a new Year 3 classroom built (with an Active Board), brand new offices, foyer and entrance to the school.
+There's an outdoor gym which we intend to expand due to its popularity.
+We have been awarded the Active Mark for exceptional PE, International School awards from the British Council, the Rights Respecting School award through the United Nations.
+We have competed nationally in motor racing, girls football and trampolining!

 We are not perfect, but like all successful schools, we aim to listen to our children, parents, staff and visitors so that we can constantly improve what we provide to our community.
 In 2013, Ofsted graded the school as a GOOD school and they recognised the excellent work we have achieved.
-SATs results in 2015 put us in the top 5% of schools nationally, which is a testament to the hard work and commitment of our team and the children.
-The latest new assessments for the more demanding expectations in the revamped national curriculum saw only 53% of primary age children nationally reaching this higher standard.
-Over Hampshire primary schools this rose to 59%.
-At Herne, 81% of pupils made this stringent benchmark.
+This was confirmed in July 2017 in a separate Ofsted inspection.
+SATs results in 2019 put us in the top 15% of schools nationally, which is a testament to the hard work and commitment of our team and the children.
+The assessments from 2019 for the more demanding expectations in the revamped national curriculum saw only 65% of primary age children nationally reaching this higher standard.
+In Hampshire primary schools this rose to 68%.
+At Herne, 80% of pupils made this stringent benchmark.